fosskers/transducers.fnl/doc/Transducers.md

 (assert (table.= [1 2 3] (transduce (comp concat (take 3)) cons [[1 2] [3 4] [5 6]])))
 ```

+**Note:** This takes a `reducer` as an argument, but as seen in the example,
+this function is expected to be passed plain, without any argument.

 ## `cons`
 Function signature: